KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

 Release our app every two weeks or one months to challenge our service and UI.
 Recently, we changes source code around 5,000 ~ 10,000 lines per release.

-# What I talk for now
+# summary

 History of Cookpad iOS app and its changes diachronic quality in mobile

 # Tasting tests😋

-I start talking UI Test what I've done against the environment.
+I start talking UI Test what I've done for the environment.

-# History for UI Tests against Cookpad iOS App
+# History for UI Tests for Cookpad iOS App

 ![](images/history_for_ui_tests.png)